JefersonLC/react_find-countries/README.md

 3. Install `pnpm` using the `npm install -g pnpm` command
 4. Run the `pnpm install` command to install all the necessary dependencies.
 5. Run the `pnpm run dev` command to start the application in development mode.
-6. Open your browser and navigate to `http://localhost:5173` to use the calculator.
+6. Open your browser and navigate to `http://localhost:5173`.

 ## Technologies Used